 (1) In connection with the Amalgamation, the former shareholders of PAO are required to surrender for cancellation the certificates representing their PAO shares (the "Certificates") in order to obtain Common Shares.
 Former shareholders of PAO have six years from the effective date of the Amalgamation, being January 28, 2015, to surrender their Certificates, failing which their Common Shares will be cancelled.
+As at July 25, 2017, there remains 846,992 Common Shares to be issued to the former shareholders of PAO.
 Such Common Shares will be held by Equity Financial Trust Company as agent for former shareholders of PAO until cancelled.